Lifeinthecloud/VideoPlayerBundle/Resources/doc/index.md

 ### Step 3: Create your Video class

 The goal of this bundle is to persist some `Video` class to a database (MySql, PostgreSql, ...).
-Your first job, then, is to create the `User` class for your application.
+Your first job, then, is to create the `Video` class for your application.
 This class can look and act however you want: add any properties or methods you find useful.
-This is *your* `User` class.
+This is *your* `Video` class.

 The bundle provides base classes which are already mapped for most fields to make it easier to create your entity.
 Here is how you use it: